- How long does the application process take?

 How long does the Delegation last?

-The Delegation is reviewed every two years to ensure that all requirements are being met.
+The Delegation is reviewed every five years to ensure that all requirements are being met.
 It is usually renewed, and there is a requirement that the renewed documentation is re–signed by both parties.

 If we need to add extra material to our Delegation, do we need to restart the process?

-If, when reviewing your Delegation, it is decided that there is a requirement to add extra titles to your schedule, it may be necessary to make a new application, and to produce a new business case.
+If, when reviewing your Delegation, it is decided that there is a requirement to add extra titles to your schedule, it may be necessary to make a new application.
 This will depend on the nature of the additional material or product.
 The decision will be made by the IP team, but it is rare that the holder of a long-standing Delegation will have to repeat the original process.

 Who can apply for a Delegation?